capooti/capooti.github.com/index.md

 I am a Geospatial Engineer Fellow at the [Center for Geographic Analysis of the University of Harvard][2] and in the past I worked as a software architect, developer and analyst for organizations such as [UN World Food Programme][3], [EU Joint Research Centre][4] and the [Italian Government][5].

 I am an OSGeo Charter member and member of the pyCSW and GeoNode Project Steering Committees.
-I am co-author of the PostGIS Cookbook by Packt.
+I am co-author of the [PostGIS Cookbook by Packt][6].

 Contact me by email at pcorti@gmail.com.